-However, when intervention costs and potential cost savings are evaluated on a population basis, and likely patterns of CardioMEMS uptake are considered, the annual costs of CardioMEMS exceeds the potential budget impact threshold at which excessive cost burdens would be placed on the overall health care system.
-Our value-based price benchmark for CardioMEMS is therefore \$7,622 for the CardioMEMS device.
+However, when intervention costs and potential cost savings are evaluated on a population basis, and likely patterns of CardioMEMS uptake are considered, the annual costs of CardioMEMS exceed the potential budget impact threshold at which excessive cost burdens would be placed on the overall health care system.
+Our value-based price benchmark is therefore \$10,665 for the CardioMEMS device.